 Logical & Comparison Functions

-CalcTree supports standard logical and comparison functions using and .
+CalcTree supports standard logical and comparison functions using MathJS syntax and comparison operators.

 These functions return true